alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

     [Vela](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela) is an open-source Python tool.
-Vela converts a TensorFlow Lite for Microcontrollers neural network model into an optimized model that can run on an embedded system that contains an *Ethos-U55* NPU.
+Vela converts a TensorFlow Lite for Microcontrollers neural network model into an optimized model that can run on an embedded system that contains an *Ethos-U* NPU.

     It is worth noting that to take full advantage of the capabilities of the NPU, the neural network operators must be [supported by Vela](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela/+/HEAD/SUPPORTED_OPS.md).